kyan00911/cryptonite_taskphase_kyan/Perceiving Permissions.md

 # The SUID bit

-In this challenge I used u+s to give sudo access to the program as owner, in order to get the flag
+In this challenge I used u+s to give suid bit access to the program as owner, in order to get the flag
 ``` bash
 hacker@permissions~the-suid-bit:~$ chmod u+s /challenge/getroot
 hacker@permissions~the-suid-bit:~$ cat /flag